Separation of Learning and Control for Cyber-Physical Systems: Introduction

-The contributions of this article are the institution of an information state that does not depend on the control strategy (Theorem \ref{theo:y_t}), which allows us to derive optimal strategies offline (Theorem \ref{theo:dp}) with respect to this information state that we can learn online (Theorem \ref{theo:CPSmodel}).
+The contributions of this paper are: (1) the institution of an information state of the system, which does not depend on the control strategy (Theorem \ref{theo:y_t}), that allows us to restrict attention to separated control strategies; (2) a dynamic programming decomposition that uses a CPS model and the information state to derive offline optimal separated control strategies (Theorem \ref{theo:dp}) which are optimal for the actual system (Theorem \ref{theo:CPSmodel}); and (3) providing structural properties of the dynamic programming decomposition (Theorem \ref{theo:concave}) which allow us to derive the optimal strategies offline using standard techniques for centralized partially observed Markov decision processes.

-The one feature which sharply distinguishes the proposed framework from previous learning-based, or combined learning and control, approaches reported in the literature to date is that, in this article, the system imposes a nonclassical information structure with delayed sharing information while the state of the system is not fully observed.